-One Tuesday morning, every call from a production healthcare app to the French national INSi teleservice started returning a 500.
+One Tuesday morning, every call from a production healthcare app that I build and maintain to the French national INSi teleservice started failing server-side.
 Patient identity verification was completely broken.

 The underlying error, captured in Sentry, was a single line: